ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Showers and thunderstorms.
 Cloudy.
 High near 73, with temperatures falling to around 69 in the afternoon.
-South southwest
+Southwest wind around
-         wind around 14 mph, with gusts as high as 24 mph.
-Chance of precipitation is 100%.<br></div>
+         12 mph, with gusts as high as 20 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">